 If you received chemotherapy, hormone therapy, or a targeted therapy:

 ❱❱ Is the treatment linked to higher risk of cardiotoxicity?
-If so, ask your provider whether it is safe to begin exercise.
-Make sure there is a plan to monitor your heart health during and after treatment.
+If so, make sure there is a plan to monitor your heart health during and after treatment.
 If you had more than one such treatment, be sure to ask about possible combined risks for the treatments you are receiving or received.

 If you received radiation therapy:

 ❱❱ What area of the body was affected?
 Radiation may hurt your heart, lungs, blood vessels, nerves, and bones.

 In addition to your cancer history and treatments, your non-cancer health history is also important to keep in mind before starting an exercise program.

 Have you been diagnosed with or are you living with a chronic health condition other than cancer?

 If you have a preexisting or uncontrolled heart condition or cardiovascular disease, you need to check with your doctor to make sure it is safe for you to exercise.

 Does heart disease run in your family?

 If so, make sure you tell your oncologist at your next health visit.